BlueprintAIAssistant Documentation

 • Skips nudging if AI is asking a question

-• Injects a forceful user message demanding <tool_call> tags
+• Injects a forceful user message demanding <tool call tags

 6. Wiring Deferral Enforcement

-• Detects when AI mixes add_node with connect_nodes/set_pin_value in the same batch
+• Detects when AI mixes add node with connect nodes / set pin value in the same batch

 • Defers the wiring calls (skips execution, logs the deferral)